Sign in →

 Clinical Information

-Uniparental disomy (UPD) occurs when a child inherits 2 copies of a chromosome from 1 parent and no copies of that chromosome from the other parent.
-This error in division occurs during the formation of egg or sperm cells (meiosis).
-When an error causing UPD occurs during meiosis I both chromosome homologs from a single parent are transmitted, and heterodisomy results.
+Uniparental disomy (UPD) occurs when a child inherits 2 copies of a chromosome from only one parent and no copies of that chromosome from the other parent.
+This is typically due to an error in cell division during the formation of egg or sperm cells (meiosis).
+When an error causing UPD occurs during meiosis I, both chromosome homologs from a single parent are transmitted, resulting in uniparental heterodisomy.
 When the error causing UPD occurs during meiosis II or as a postzygotic event, and a single parental homolog is transmitted to offspring in duplicate, isodisomy results.
-Meiotic recombination events within the context of UPD often result in a mixture of heterodisomy and isodisomy.
-UPD can involve an entire chromosome or only a segment.
-Mosaicism for UPD also occurs in combination with either chromosomally normal or abnormal cell lines.
+Meiotic recombination events within the context of UPD often result in a mixture of regions of heterodisomy and isodisomy.

 UPD has been described for many but not all chromosomes.
-In addition to the rare cases of autosomal recessive disease that result from isodisomy, clinical syndromes associated with UPD have been described for only a few chromosomes, including Russell-Silver syndrome (UPD 7), Prader-Willi syndrome (UPD 15), Angelman syndrome (UPD 15), transient neonatal diabetes (UPD 6), and UPD of chromosome14.
+In addition to the rare cases of autosomal recessive disease that result from isodisomy, clinical syndromes associated with UPD have been described for only a few chromosomes, including chromosomes 6, 7, 11, 14, 15 and 20.

-UPD cannot be identified by gross cytogenetic analysis and requires DNA-based analysis using multiple polymorphic markers spanning the chromosome of interest.
-Specimens from both parents and the child or fetus are required.
+UPD cannot be identified by gross cytogenetic analysis and requires molecular DNA-based analysis using multiple polymorphic markers spanning the chromosome of interest.

 Interpretation